tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

 # Installing Tectonic

 We distribute Tectonic for both Linux and MacOS machines.
 Installation requires that you be comfortable with using a terminal.
+So does using Tectonic itself, for that matter.

 Because Tectonic relies on a somewhat broad set of support libraries, the recommended installation method is based on